so-mops/vatthex-indi/README.md

 vatt_secondary.cpp/.h: this is the meat of the software.
 This has all the algorithms and the indi driver built in.

+readcbw.d/.h: these are some routines to read temperatures from the Control by Web module.  replaces vatttel.c/.h

+testcbw.c: this is a small program that tests the readout of both CBW and TCS strut temps

+mjson.c/.h: a small library for parsing json in a c program

 test.c: This is a set of command line tools to test the PI hexapod.

 PI/libpi_pi_gcs2-3.9.0.a, PI/libpi_pi_gcs2.so.3.9.0, PI/PI_GCS2_DLL.h:  these are the PI supplied libs and header